 To compare the level of diversity in Papuan languages against the global pattern, and against other language groupings, we use the ratio of distinct structures to languages.
 The ratio of kinship terminology structures to language tells us, on average, how many languages are there per distinct structure, where a value of 1 indicates one language per structure (the maximum level of diversity), and every increase in the number of languages per structure indicates a decrease in diversity.
-In the entire Kinbank sample Parents/Nuncles have a ratio of 5.6 languages per structure, while the Papuan sample has a ratio of 2.3, meaning Papuan languages show more than twice the diversity of the general sample.
-The low diversity is most striking in Indo-European, with a ratio of 7.3.
+In the entire Kinbank sample Parents/Nuncles have a ratio of 5.7 languages per structure, while the Papuan sample has a ratio of 2.4, meaning Papuan languages show more than twice the diversity of the general sample.
+Indo-European shows the lowest level of diversity, with a ratio of 7.3.
 Austronesian languages have a ratio of 5.3, and Pama-Nyungan shows the lowest ratio, 1.9, and therefore the highest level of diversity in this comparison.

-Siblings show a ratio of 8.5 languages per structure in the global sample, but only 3.0 in Papuan languages.
+Siblings show a ratio of 8.6 languages per structure in the global sample, but only 3.1 in Papuan languages.
 Indo-European again shows limited diversity with a ratio of 14.1, Austronesian has a ratio of 6.3, and Pama-Nyungan has a ratio of 5.4.
-Finally, siblings and cousins have a ratio of 1.9 languages per structure in Kinbank, but Papuan languages have a ratio of 1.1, close to the point where each language has a unique structure.
+Extending the sibling analysis to include cousins, the Kinbank sample contains a ratio of 1.9 languages per structure, but Papuan languages have a ratio of 1.2, close to the point where each language has a unique structure.
 Again, Indo-European shows the least diversity, with a ratio of 3.7, Austronesian has a ratio of 1.9, and Pama-Nyungan contains a level of diversity approaching Papuan, with a ratio of 1.3.
 In general, Papuan kinship shows a higher level of diversity than global, Indo-European, and Austronesian samples, and levels of diversity slightly higher than Pama-Nyungan languages.

 Papuan kinship contains more distinct systems than we would expect, given the number of languages, but do Papuan kinship systems cover more of the kinship design space than we might expect?
-A metric that approximates this idea is what is called ‘functional richness’ in the ecology literature (Villéger et al. 2008), which quantifies the area occupied by a particular species defined by a set of measured features.
+A metric that approximates this idea is what is called ‘functional richness’ in the ecology literature (Villéger et al. 2008), which quantifies the area occupied by a particular species across a set of measured features.
 Since ‘functional richness’ has many other resonances in linguistics, we use the term ‘design space dispersal’ here instead.
-We calculate the ‘design space dispersal’ (‘dispersal’ for short) of Papuan languages by first calculating the Manhattan distance between all pairs of languages, where Manhattan distance is the sum of the difference between the two vectors, thus giving us a measure of the structural distance between any pair of languages.
-If a language has a 1 in the position where another language has 0, that increases the distance between them by 1.
-We then summarise the distance matrix into two dimensions using an algorithm called Uniform Manifold Approximation and Projection (UMAP; McInnes et al., 2018).
-UMAP projects the distances into a two-dimensional space, using manifold learning techniques and logic drawn from topological data analysis (Figure 2).
-We use the projection of the distance matrix to calculate the area covered by each language group, in the form of convex hulls.
+To calculate the ‘design space dispersal’ (‘dispersal’ for short) for Papuan and other language groups, we first calculate the size of the entire space by comparing all pairs of Kinbank languages and calculating the Manhattan distance between them languages.
+Manhattan distance is the sum of the difference between the two vectors.
+If a language has a 1 in the position where another language has 0, that increases the distance between them by 1, providing a measure structural distance between any pair of languages.
+The distances are summarised into two dimensions using principal coordinates analysis (PCoA; also known as classical metric multidimensional scaling).
+We use the PCoA projection to calculate the area covered by each language group, in the form of convex hulls as a proportion of the total area.
 The area of the convex hulls (green) quantifies how much of the total space is covered by a subset of languages, compared to the total attested structural diversity.
-We standardize the scores so that the volume occupied by the full set of sampled languages would give a value of 100%.
+We standardize the scores so that the volume occupied by the full set of sampled languages returns a value of 100%.